holyjak/blog.jakubholy.net/content/posts/2019-03-06--clojure-vs-java-few-datastructures-over-many-objects.md

 }
 ```

+Ideally I would want to be able to do something like `target.request.headers = omitKeys(undesirable, source.request.headers)`.
+But it is not possible, I have to map from one set of types to another.
+The main troublemakers here are the servlet requests with its split into `getHeaderNames` and `getHeaders` - instead of returning e.g. `Map<String, String[]>` - and the `RequestBuilder` that has `addHeader` but no way to add all headers at once (unless we wrap them first in its domain classes, namely `Header`).

+(Arguably, I could find a much better example that would make the point really clear.
+Here we still work mostly - but not always - with primitive/generic types such as Enumeration, String, array instead of nested custom type hierarchies.)

 ## The Clojure solution

 In Clojure, request is just a map and headers are likely a map of lists.
 Even if the two libraries (server, client) do not agree on key names or data structures, there is no "API" to learn - you just use the same old, known functions to transform from one data structure to another, something you do in each and every Clojure project, web, data, or any other domain.
+The only thing that changes is the names of the keys in maps.

 *BEWARE: If you don't know Clojure then some of the examples might be difficult to read, with functions like `assoc` and `reduce-kv` (key-value) and occasional 1-letter names.
 Remember that a Clojure programmer uses the same 100 functions over and over again and is pretty familiar with them.
 Clojure takes the conscious choice - contrary to some other languages - to optimize for the experienced developer.
 Which is fine with me.*